carlosdhoyos/fluid_mechanics/_sources/_sources/fluids_v_solids.md

 - **Fluid Element**: A differential-sized volume in the fluid, treated as a "point" where properties can be defined.
 The continuum hypothesis assumes that these properties vary continuously within and around the fluid element.

+## Application in Fluid Mechanics

+The continuum hypothesis allows us to use differential equations to describe fluid behavior, such as the **Navier-Stokes equations** and the **continuity equation**, which govern the flow and motion of fluids at a macroscopic level.

+## Importance of the Continuum Hypothesis

+- **Simplification**: By treating fluids as continuous, we can apply classical field theories and partial differential equations, greatly simplifying the analysis of fluid flow.
+- **Wide Applicability**: The continuum hypothesis is valid for most engineering applications involving liquids and gases under typical conditions, including aerodynamics, hydrodynamics, and heat transfer.

 ### Validity of the Hypothesis

 - The continuum hypothesis holds when the **mean free path** (the average distance a molecule travels between collisions) is much smaller than the characteristic length scale of the flow.
 This is quantified by the **Knudsen number** ($\text{Kn}$):